-You might have noticed him since he left the Gunners, he’s only won La Liga, a Copa Del Rey, two Spanish Super Cups, a UEFA Super Cup, a FIFA Club World Cup, two Premier League titles, a FA Cup, a League Cup, two European Championships and the World Cup.
+You might have noticed him since he left the Gunners, he’s won La Liga, a Copa del Rey, two Spanish Super Cups, a UEFA Super Cup, a FIFA Club World Cup, two Premier League titles, an FA Cup, a League Cup, two European Championships and the World Cup.

 “At some point, I realised, ‘Oh god!
 I’m leaving Arsenal!’
 When Arsene said that it was a matter of hours, I felt devastated.”

 Hleb told us he cried over his Arsenal exit in 2008.
 He has since moved clubs a further 12 times.